marnelfr/udemy.react/README.md

 `````

 ## Side Effects
-The main job of the React library is to render the UI, react to users' input, rerender the UI when needed:
+The main job of the React library is to:
-- Evaluate and render UI
+- Evaluate, and render UI
 - Manage state and props
 - React to users' events and input,
 - Re-evaluate component upon state and props changes